wulzymart/zuri_hngx_backend_2/DOCUMENTATION.md

 add environment variables, MONGO_URI (connection string) only for hosted server, on local machine, create a ".env" file, add the following variables: MONGO_URI and PORT npm or yarn start or npm run dev (for nodemon)
 Good to go,

+# usage examples
+revert to folder "usage examples woth post man" for some examples and out puts

+# Thanks